exercism/javascript/concepts/array-analysis/introduction.md

 ## `every`

 > The every() method tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value. - [MDN][mdn-every]
+It returns a Boolean value. [^2]

 ```javascript
 const numbers = [1, 3, 5, 7, 9];